 The supply chain in Central America consists of three basic elements.
 These are supply, manufacturing, and distribution.

 - Supply: refers to the raw materials with which a company works.
-It is important to be able to answer such questions such as where the materials come from and what are the deadlines that are in place to get them to the places where they are required?
-Incorrectly answering these questions will have a negative effect on a supply chain in Central America;
+It is important to be able to answer such questions as to where the materials come from and what are the deadlines that are in place to get them to the places where they are required?
+Incorrectly answering these questions will have a negative effect on the functioning of a supply chain in Central America;

 - Manufacture: is the phase of assembly or transformation of an item from raw materials into a finished product;

-- Distribution: this denotes the process of distributing manufactured item through a transport network, warehouses, and merchants with the aim of delivering it to the final consumer.
+- Distribution: denotes the process of distributing manufactured items through a transport network, warehouses, and merchants with the aim of delivering it to the final consumer.

 Supply Chains in Central America Vary According to Activity

 Supply chains vary depending upon the type of company under consideration.
 They can be related to the industrial sector companies, service providers, or marketers: